Confused? Don’t be, answers this way.

 The simple answer?
 Wear it with just about anything.
 You’ll find a shacket or overshirt as versatile as your favourite denim – and it’ll go with pretty much anything your jeans do too.

-For the most layering potential, look for a boxier fit and a longer line than your standard shirt.
-Wear yours to wrap a casual look up into something that bit more refined, like with a merino-blend zip neck and a pair of coordinating joggers for an easy weekend outfit.
+For the most layering potential, look for a boxier fit and a longer line than your standard shirt (or, tuck your shirt in for extra smart points).
+Wear yours to wrap a casual look up into something that bit more refined, like with a skipper polo and a pair of linen joggers for an easy weekend outfit.
 Or try an overshirt with a pair of tailored trousers and leather loafers for a hybrid smart/casual office look.

-If it hasn’t done enough to earn its spot in your wardrobe already, know you can use a shacket as a light layer over a jumper or T-shirt in spring and autumn.
+If it hasn’t done enough to earn its spot in your wardrobe already, know you can use a shacket as a light layer over a t shirt in spring and summer.
 Then, when it’s properly cold, use a mid-weight overshirt as an extra layer to trap air between a knitted jumper and your winter coat.